From 5K to Half Marathon: Structured Training Plans That Let You Coach Yourself

 The “Progressive Pace” Workout (30 min total)

-This post is intended for runners of all levels.
-Distances are given in kilometres, but you can easily convert to miles (1 km ≈ 0.62 mi).
+This guide works for runners at any level.
+Distances are in kilometres, but convert to miles easily (1 km ≈ 0.62 mi).

 References